geyo/python-challenge/README.md

 ## PyBank

-To gather all the data, I created a for loop that iterates the total months and profit/loss net totals, and created two seperate lists to track months and profits.
+To gather all data, a for loop that iterates through the total months and profit/loss net totals.
+I created two seperate lists to track months and profits.

-These lists were used to figure out the change in profits from month to month.
+These lists were used to determine the change in profits from month to month.

-While the for loop is iterating, an if statement will check if the value in the row is greater than largest value found.
-Another if statement is checking for the lowest value.
+An if statement will check if the value in the row is greater than largest value found.
+Another if statement will check for the lowest value.
 Additionally, the final monthly changes are iterated.

-The final average change is found by dividing the aggregated total monthly changes by the the total months (minus 1, to account for len).
+The final average change is found by dividing the aggregated total monthly changes by the the total months.

 Finally, the file is printed to the terminal, and a new file with the message is added to the analysis folder.